sharanpatil01/muleRepOne/mcia1readcsv2sendmq/readme.txt

 4. what combination of mule component is most idiomatic when implementing this requirement?

 		a. scatter-gather (with onErrorContinue)?
-		a.
+		b.
 VM connector first successfful on Error propagate?
-		a.
+		c.
 For Each scope (with onErrorContinue)?
-		a. async scope (with onErrorContinue)?
+		d. async scope (with onErrorContinue)?